mysteryx93/HanumanInstitute.MvvmDialogs/READMEv1.md

 }
 ```

-To associate view models with views, the default naming convention is to replace "ViewModel" with "View".

-To specify your own convention, create `ViewLocator.cs` with this, inheriting from [ViewLocatorBase](src/MvvmDialogs.Wpf/ViewLocatorBase.cs).
+Optinally, create `ViewLocator.cs` with this, inheriting from [ViewLocatorBase](src/MvvmDialogs.Wpf/ViewLocatorBase.cs).
 Alternatively, you can create your custom class that inherits `IViewLocator`.

 ```c#
 using HanumanInstitute.MvvmDialogs.Wpf;